 - buns and fixings

-- Preheat grill on high.
-Clean and oil grill grates.
+- Clean and oil grill grates.
+Preheat the grill on high (over 500ยฐF).

-- Start with 80/20 ground beef and divide it into ¼ to ½ pound balls (⅓ pound suggested.)
-They are about the size of a tennis ball and then form into patties about 4-inch diameter and ½ to ¾ inches thick.
+- Start with 80/20 ground beef and divide it into ยผ to ยฝ pound balls (โ pound suggested).
+They are about the size of a tennis ball and then form into patties about 4 inches in diameter and ยฝ to ยพ inches thick.
 Safety note: Always wash your hands for safety before and after touching ground meat.

 - THE BIG SECRET TO GOOD RESULTS.
-Press an indentation of 1-inch diameter and ⅓ the thickness in the center of one side of the pattie.
+Press an indentation of 1-inch diameter and โ the thickness in the center of one side of the patty.

 - Grill over direct heat with a closed lid preferred, but you can do open grilling if you prefer.
 Flip after 5 minutes.

-- Grill another 3-4 minutes and check the temperature.
-Get to 160° to 165°, then add cheese for about 30-60 seconds if using cheese.
+- Grill for an additional 3-4 minutes and check the temperature.
+Get to 160ยฐ.
 Times are given as estimates.
 You are cooking to the final internal temperature and NEVER by time alone.

 Recipe Notes